 A pre-nursing associate degree does not meet the requirements for UW Tacoma Nursing.

-To be eligible for UW Tacoma's BSN program, an applicant must have earned an associate degree in nursing from a community or technical college or have been awarded a diploma in nursing by a hospital-based nursing school.
+To be eligible for UW Tacoma's BSN program, an applicant must have earned an associate degree in nursing from a community or technical college, or be enrolled in the last year of study in an associate degree in nursing program, or have been awarded a diploma in nursing by a hospital-based nursing school.
 An applicant also must be a currently licensed Registered Nurse in Washington state.
 Provisional admission may be offered to students in the last year of an associate degree in nursing program or graduates who have not yet taken the NCLEX-RN examination.

 Community college RN programs

 After graduating from a community college's associate degree in nursing program and passing the National Council Licensure Examination (NCLEX) for Registered Nursing, an applicant then would be considered for admission to UW Tacoma's BSN.